-Shasta RV lovers, rejoice.
-You can get your hands on a limited edition replica of the classic 1961 Shasta Airflyte in Matador Red, Seafoam Green and Butternut Yellow.
-Fewer than 2,000 units have been produced and Mount Comfort RV still has some.
-Get one before it’s too late!
+Shasta RV lovers, this one’s for you.
+Get your hands on a limited edition replica of the classic 1961 Shasta Airflyte in matador red, seafoam green, or butternut yellow.
+Fewer than 2,000 have been produced and Mount Comfort RV still has some.
+Get one before they’re gone!

-Folks, this is no ordinary teardrop camper.
-Check out that front slide that nearly doubles the cabin space.
-Plus there’s a full kitchen on the back, a solar panel, skylight and much more.
-So awesome.
-Head over to thegidget.com.au for more info.
+This teardrop camper is truly one-of-a-kind.
+Its front slide extends to nearly doubles the cabin space.
+Plus, there’s a full kitchen on the back, a solar panel, skylight, and much more.
+An amazing retro find!

 White Water Retro

-Fans of Class A motorhomes aren’t left out of the retro game.
-There’s hardly a more iconic name in road tripping than Winnebago, and the new Brave maintains that vintage feel perfectly.
-Classic styling on the outside, modern comfort inside.
-We want one.
-Or maybe two.
+If a Class A motorhome is more your speed, we’ve found your perfect ride.
+There’s hardly a more iconic name in road tripping than Winnebago.
+The new Winnebago Brave maintains that vintage feel perfectly.
+It comes complete with classic styling on the outside and modern comfort on the inside.
+Where do we sign?

-Clocking in at just 10 feet long and and 1200 pounds, this vintage-style canned ham travel trailer can be pulled by almost any vehicle.
-It’s available with and without appliances, leaving you free to customize as you see fit.
+Tiny but mighty, this vintage canned ham travel trailer is a great choice.
+At just 10 feet long and 1200 pounds, this retro rig can be pulled by almost any vehicle.
+It’s available with and without appliances, leaving you free to customize your camper.

 I know what you’re thinking: Please tell me they didn’t cut up a VW bus!
 Stay calm, campers.
 No Westys or Vanagons were harmed in the making of this Dub Box.
 The Dub Box is completely fiberglass, making it lightweight and with plenty of vintage charm.
 Whether you are looking for a family travel rig or the coolest towable retail business around, the Dub Box is an option you should check out.

 Looking for something compact?
 Teardrops are fantastic towables that still pack in tons of features.
-At first glance you may think this is a barebones camper, but there’s a kitchen, wet bath, convertible bed, air conditioning and tons more.
+At first glance, you may think this is a barebones camper, but there’s a kitchen, wet bath, convertible bed, air conditioning, and more.
 How’d they do that?
-We’re not sure, but don’t count out a teardrop for any of your upcoming adventures, no matter whether you are camping locally or heading out on a cross-country adventure.
+We’re not sure, but don’t count out a teardrop for any of your upcoming adventures.
+It’s perfect for both a night away or a longer stay!

 Happier Camper HC1

-Love fiberglass egg-style campers?
-We do too, and we love the Happier Camper HC1.
-It has all the cool factor of traditional egg campers but is totally modular, allowing for you to stick kayaks, motorcycles and plenty of other gear inside.
+The name says it all.
+A fiberglass egg-style camper that just makes you smile.
+The Happier Camper HC1 has the cool factor of traditional egg campers but is totally modular, allowing for you to stick kayaks, motorcycles and plenty of other gear inside.
 Pretty cool, right?
-These rigs are super light (1100 pounds dry weight), so you can easily pull it with small vehicles.
+These rigs are super light (1100 pounds dry weight), so you can easily pull it with a small vehicle.

 Airstream Bambi Sport 16′

 An iconic Airstream is about as retro as it gets, right?
 When conjuring up thoughts of camping and travel, many of us imagine pulling one of these aluminum beauties around.
-Expect nothing less than luxe in a small package with the 16′ Sport – everything is designed and crafted perfectly.
+Expect nothing less than luxe with this 16′ Sport – everything is designed and crafted perfectly.
 If you are traveling with two or three people, it doesn’t get much better than the Bambi.

 Scamp/Casita/Fiberglass Egg Campers

-Okay, we kind of lumped all of these together (with the exception of the Happier Camper HC1), because they are all sort of alike.
-Some folks love Scamps, others are hardcore Casita fans.
-If you are looking for something that’s easy to tow but still has plenty of comfort, a fiberglass egg camper is a great choice.
-On the outside, they haven’t changed much over the years, so even new ones retain much of the original retro charm.
+All of these retro campers are sort of alike.
+Some folks love Scamps, others are huge Casita fans.
+And if you are looking for something that’s easy to tow but still has plenty of comfort, a fiberglass egg camper is the one for you.
+Their exterior hasn’t changed much over the years, so even new ones retain much of the original retro charm.

-If you’ve been to a vintage camper show or rally, you’ve more than likely drooled over a Scotty.
+Last, but definitely not least is this charming vintage camper.
+If you’ve been to a retro show or rally, you’ve more than likely drooled over a Scotty.
 Guess what?
-You can get your mitts on a brand new one and skip the long restoration project.
+Now, you can get your hands on a brand new one and skip the long restoration project.
 You know you’d rather be camping, anyway.